 How Does Psychology Affect Sports Performance?

-We all know the importance of preparing physically to compete in sports, however, preparing psychologically is just as, if not even more important, for an athlete.
-Without the right mindset, it will not matter how often an athlete has been training and working out - they simply will not be able to perform at their best.
+We all know the importance of preparing physically to compete in sports.
+Psychological preparation is vital for an athlete.
+Without the right mindset, it will not matter how often an athlete has been training and working out - they will not be able to perform at their best.

 Both internal and external negative psychological factors can have a profound effect on how well an athlete performs; they can cause mental disruptions when practicing, breaks in focus, and even influence physicality, for example by causing shaking, muscle tightness, and increased perspiration, all of which can lead to injury if left untreated.
 Strategies such as goal setting, routine, and visualization can help athletes and coaches overcome these powerful psychological effects, along with talking therapies to help athletes change their mindset and improve their self-confidence.